bmaltais/kohya_ss/README.md

 * 2023/03/05 (v21.1.5):
     - Add replace underscore with space option to WD14 captioning.
 Thanks @sALTaccount!
     - Improve how custom preset is set and handles.
-Still not perfect but better.
+    - Add support for `--listen` argument.
+This allow gradio to listen for connections from other devices on the network (or internet).
+For example: `gui.ps1 --listen "0.0.0.0"` will allow anyone to connect to the gradio webui.
 * 2023/03/05 (v21.1.4):
     - Removing legacy and confusing use 8bit adam chackbox.
 It is now configured using the Optimiser drop down list.
 It will be set properly based on legacy config files.
 * 2023/03/04 (v21.1.3):